Commemoration of the Warsaw ghetto uprising

 • Speech by Talya Lador-Fresher, Ambassador of Israel in France

-• Singing in Yiddish: 'Yisrolik' by Michèle Tauber, followed by the recitation in Yiddish and then in French of an excerpt from Avrom Sutzkever’s poem: 'Les plombs de l'imprimerie Rom'
+• Singing in Yiddish: "Yisrolik" by Michèle Tauber, followed by the recitation in Yiddish and then in French of an excerpt from Avrom Sutzkever’s poem: "Les plombs de l'imprimerie Rom"

 • Excerpt from the testimony of Larissa Cain, survivor of the Warsaw ghetto

-• Recitation of the El Male Rahamin, by Chief Rabbi Olivier Kaufman
+• Recitation of El Male Rahamin, by the Chief Rabbi Olivier Kaufman

-• 11h 40 – End of the ceremony
+• 11:40 – End of ceremony

 ?Find the entire ceremony on the Memorial’s Facebook page.

-You will also be able to discover the film Little Heroes of Warsaw, by Chochana Boukhobza, in exclusivity below from 12pm, until midnight:
+You will also be able to discover the film Little Heroes of Warsaw, by Chochana Boukhobza, in exclusivity below from 12pm until midnight:

-And throughout the day, we invite you to watch an exceptional conference-meeting recorded in 2008, with Simha Rotem-Kazik, fighter of the Warsaw ghetto uprising:
+And throughout the day, we invite you to watch an exceptional conference-meeting recorded in 2008, with Simha Rotem-Kazik, a fighter of the Warsaw ghetto uprising:

 Find their videos below: